lawrennd/snippets/_information-game/includes/minimal-resolution-example.md

     Returns:
     --------
-    resolvable : bool
+    resolvable : ndarray
-        True if the coordinate is resolvable
+        Boolean array indicating which coordinates are resolvable
     """
     # Use the foundational function with a 2D array
     m = np.array([m1, m2])